-On April 19, 2022, Plaintiffs, former employees of Urbn Leaf, filed a Representative Action Claim in Superior Court, County of Santa Clara, against ULBP Inc. et. al. The complaint alleges a violation of the Private Attorneys General Act ("PAGA").
-This matter had been deemed complex by the court and all responsive pleading deadline are stayed until the initial September 29, 2022 Case Management Conference occurs.
-It is the intent of the Company to prevail in this matter.
+On April 19, 2022, former employees of Urbn Leaf filed a Representative Action Claim in Superior Court, County of Santa Clara, against ULBP Inc., a subsidiary of Urbn Leaf and other parties.
+The complaint alleges a violation of PAGA and an award of attorneys' fees and costs.
+It is the intent of the Company to prevail or settle this matter, however, it is not possible to determine or predict the scope of any resolution at this time.